 - Check fences for broken rails, loose wire, protruding nails, loose gates, and more that could cause injury.

 - Scrub out water trough and feed buckets.
-Built up concentrates on the inside of feed buckets can spoil, and troughs can get soiled with chaff, dirt, and algae.
+Built-up concentrates on the inside of feed buckets can spoil, and troughs can get soiled with chaff, dirt, and algae.

 If you board your horse at a stable, make sure your board bill is paid on time.

-Horse Care Every Six to Eight Weeks
+Every 6 to 8 Weeks

 Have your farrier in to trim hooves or reset horseshoes.
 Leaving hooves to grow too long is hard on your horse's legs, and unhealthy for their hooves.

-Every Two to Three Months
+Every 2 to 3 Months

 There's a lot of variance in deworming schedules.
 Some people feed a daily dose of medication, some have a six-week or nine-week schedule.
 After the first hard frost, or once the fly season is over, you may also want to deworm for botfly larvae.